crownstone/crownstone-lib-hue-behaviour/documentation/Bridge.md

 `cleanup():void` Calls the cleanup function of every configured light.

-`getAllLightsFromBridge():Promise<Light[]>` Returns an array with all Light objects that is retrieved from the actual Philips Hue Bridge, corrosponding all Hue Lights connected to the Philips Hue Bridge.
+`getAllLightsFromBridge():Promise<Light[]>` Returns an array with all Light objects that are retrieved from the actual Philips Hue Bridge, corresponding all Hue Lights connected to the Philips Hue Bridge.
 These Light objects aren't initialized.

 `populateLights():Promise<void>` Add all Philips Hue Lights from the Philips Hue Bridge to the bridge's light list.
 These Light objects aren't initialized.